Everything we know about the Gaza ceasefire deal between Israel and Hamas

 A last-minute delay by Hamas put off the start of the truce by nearly three hours and highlighted its fragility.

-Residents in Gaza said they had heard no new fighting or military strikes since about half an hour before it was finally implemented.

-Israeli airstrikes, artillery and tank attacks continued in northern Gaza after the initial deadline of 6:30am, killing at least 13 Palestinians and wounding dozens more before the ceasefire actually took effect at 9:15am.
+Israeli airstrikes, artillery and tank attacks continued in northern Gaza after the initial deadline of 8.30am local time, killing at least 13 Palestinians and wounding dozens more before the ceasefire actually took effect at 11.15am.
 Israel’s military said it had carried out air and artillery strikes against “terror targets”.

 Israel blamed Hamas for the delay after the Palestinian militant group failed to provide a list naming the first three hostages it would release later on Sunday as part of the agreement.